krldmi/MPPP/doc/source/index.rst

 .. toctree::
    :maxdepth: 2

-   satellite
-   msg_data
-   msg_coverage
-   image
-   geo_image
+   quickstart
+   satellites_h
+   coverage
+   rs_images
    time_utils
+   ctype
+   ctth
+   misc_utils
+   palettes

 Introduction
 ============

-This is the documentation for the Post Processing package, MSG part.
+This is the documentation for the Post Processing package.

 Indices and tables